vypng/ACM-Research-coding-challenge-22F/README.md

 # ACM Research coding challenge (Fall 2022)

 ## Analysis & Solution
-My brother, a mechanical engineer who enjoys modifying cars, insisted that a car's performance and reliability directly and positively affects its miles per gallon(MPG).
+My brother, a mechanical engineer who enjoys modifying cars, insisted that a car's performance and reliability directly and positively affects its miles per gallon range(MPG).
 I decided to use his hypothesis to try to predict a car's minimum and maximum MPG based on its listed performance and reliability ratings.
 I used sklearn's linear regression to attempt to model this relationship in `main.py`.

 ## Commands
 `pip install pandas` `pip install -U scikit-learn` `pip install tk`